ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 Starting with v2.4.3, Caliban provides the opinionated [QuickAdapter](adapters.md#high-performance-quickadapter) that favours ease-of-use and performance at the expense of customizability.

-If you don't mind using `zio-http` as the server implementation, make sure to check it out!
+If you want the best possible performance, make sure to check it out!
 :::

 ## Built-in tapir adapters